Foreign policy of the Truman administration: United Nations

 When Truman took office, several international organizations that were designed to help prevent future wars and international economic crises were in the process of being established.
-Chief among those organizations was the United Nations, an intergovernmental organization similar to the defunct League of Nations.
-It that was designed to help ensure international cooperation under the control of the U.S., USSR, Britain, France and China, each of which could veto a major decision.
+Chief among those organizations was the United Nations, one of Roosevelt's highest priorities.
+The UN was designed as an intergovernmental organization similar to the defunct League of Nations without its faults.
+It was designed to help ensure international cooperation under the control of the U.S., USSR, Britain, France and China, each of which could veto a decision.
 When Truman took office, delegates were about to meet at the United Nations Conference on International Organization in San Francisco.
 As a Wilsonian internationalist, Truman strongly supported the creation of the United Nations, and he signed United Nations Charter at the San Francisco Conference.
 Truman did not repeat Woodrow Wilson's partisan attempt to ratify the Treaty of Versailles in 1919.
 Instead he cooperating closely with Senator Arthur H. Vandenberg and other Republican leaders to ensure ratification.
-Cooperation with Vandenberg, a leading figure on the Senate Foreign Relations Committee, proved to be crucial for Truman's foreign policy, especially after Republicans gained control of Congress in the 1946 elections.
+Cooperation with Vandenberg, a leading figure on the Senate Foreign Relations Committee, proved to be crucial for Truman's foreign policy, especially after Republicans gained control of Congress in 1946.
 Construction of the United Nations headquarters in New York City was funded by the Rockefeller Foundation and completed in 1952.